If you're set on going to grad school, you'll have to conquer the GRE first. Here's a brief overview of the GRE General Test.

 How can I prepare for the GRE?

-Start by taking a free online practice test.
-If your scores need improvement, check out The Princeton Review's GRE courses and books.
+Start by taking a an online practice test.
+If your scores need improvement, check out The Princeton Review's GRE prep options and books.
+Learn about our new LiveOnline courses.
 To register for the test, visit www.gre.org.